yeoman/yeoman/code-of-conduct.md

 On the far right of that screen is a big green button that says "New Issue".
 Click the button and it will take you to a screen like this:

-Please make the Title of your issue Code of Conduct Content Update
+Please make the Title of your issue "Code of Conduct Content Update"

 Issues will be reviewed by the Yeoman core team.
 This is standard for the GitHub workflow, which works primarily to serve code reviews.
 Any delay in time between your request and its addition to the Code of Conduct is not an indication it has been received negatively.